-Unlike some cities, Weaubleau isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Weaubleau are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Weaubleau is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Weaubleau is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Weaubleau who work in healthcare suport services (51.28%), food service (9.23%), and community and social services (8.21%).

-As is often the case in a small city, Weaubleau doesn't have a public transportation system that people use for their commute.
+Weaubleau is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Weaubleau with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.77% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Weaubleau is quite a bit lower than the national average among all cities of 21.84%: just 10.77% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Weaubleau in 2022 was $20,011, which is low income relative to Missouri and the nation.
 This equates to an annual income of $80,044 for a family of four.
 However, Weaubleau contains both very wealthy and poor people as well.
 Weaubleau also has one of the higher rates of people living in poverty in the nation, with 32.39% of its population below the federal poverty line.